EsupPortail/Esup-Pod/docs/4.x/appendices/delete-obsolete-content_en.md

 ```

 The `--dry` parameter allows you to run a simulation, just to see the list of what would be deleted without actually deleting anything.
-Check the list of items to be deleted, then run the command again without the ‘–dry’ parameter to permanently delete them.
+Check the list of items to be deleted, then run the command again without the `-–dry` parameter to permanently delete them.